USE CASE

 Data in Motion: A Blind Spot in Your Zero Trust Security Strategy?

-• Insufficient Access Controls: Weak or improperly implemented access controls, Inadequate authentication, authorization, and network segmentation can expose data to unauthorized access.
+• Insufficient Access Controls: Weak or improperly implemented authentication, authorization, or segmentation increases the risk of exposure.

 USE CASES